harshit779921/Streamlit/README.md

 # Streamlit
-It's a simple Population prediction model.
+It's a simple Population prediction model (using linear regression).